chromice/ae/documentation/index.md

 ### Manual installation

-You can download the latest release manually, drop it into your project and include <samp>ae/loader.php</samp>:
+You can download the latest release manually, drop it into your project and require <samp>ae/loader.php</samp>:

 ```php
 require 'path/to/ae/loader.php';